Hello and welcome, kitten!

 I had been incorporating many of the elements I’ve mentioned above along my spiritual path but I was at a loss as to how to articulate my beliefs as they seemed so disparate.
 Given my love of language, if I can’t frame my thoughts or feelings in words they become invalid.

 Then during my adventures around the internet, I inexplicably started reading posts about witchcraft.
-It felt like someone had looked into my mind and heart, and articulated all the things I hadn’t been able to, to give my seemingly random beliefs and feelings some sort of context.
+It felt like someone (in hindsight, I believe it was the Goddess) had looked into my mind and heart, and articulated all the things I hadn’t been able to, to give my seemingly random beliefs and feelings some sort of context.

 At this point, it became logical to me to combine my three passions – goddess pampering, sacred self-care, and witchcraft – and pull them under the umbrella of Ladylike Magick.